ArShAm79/SimpleTelegramBot/README.md

 # SimpleTelegramBot
-A Simple Telegram bot for showing how use telegraf.
-Add your bot token in .env file.
+A Simple Telegram bot for showing how use telegraf.<br />Add your bot token in .env file.<br />
-## Install dependencies.
+## Install dependencies
 ```shell
 npm i
 ```